Relay Contact Burnishing

 Relay Timing

-There is a tendency to blame the relay (and switches) straight away for all sorts or amplifier problems, from high input SWR to intermittent output.
+There is a tendency to immediately blame the relay (and switches) for any amplifier or antenna switch problem, from high input SWR to intermittent output.

-Cleaning often leads to life and reliability problems.
+Unnecessary cleaning often leads to life and reliability problems.
 Cleaners themselves can contaminate ceramics in high power switches, reducing voltage breakdown.
 Misplaced lubricants also catch and hold dust and dirt, reducing voltage breakdown.
+Even worse, cleaning can remove contact plating or flashing that aids low-level receive signal connections.

 Intermittent connections in any pressure contact, from relays to large switches, is almost always aggravated by low or zero current.
 These poor connections almost always heal at the first application of RF power.
 It is actually very rare for switches and relays to open while carrying high power.
 It is very common for them to develop open or poor connections with very low voltages and currents, such as when receiving signal or panel meter currents pass through them.

-One way to clear a bad connection on receive is to "bump" the path with a little power.
-If the receive drops down, or drops out, from a bad connection in an amplifier relay, place the relay on standby and bump the system with exciter RF.
-Another way is by application of a dc "wiping" current while bumping the relay.
-This will often restore receiving for a while.
+One way to clear a bad connection on receive is to "bump" the relay receive path with a little power.
+If the receive drops down, or drops out, from a bad connection in an amplifier relay, place the amplifier on standby and bump the system with normal exciter RF.
+This will often heal the relay, although often only temporarily.
+Another way to clear a receive fault is by application of a dc "wiping" current while cycling the relay.
+This will often restore receiving for a longer period.
 You'll see why below.

 Order of Relay Problem Occurrences